clear-ui/clear-ui/scripts/README.md

 ### compile

 Compiles source files with babel separately and puts results to the `lib` directory.
-It prepares library to publish to the npm.
+It prepares library to publishing to the npm.

 ### start